Zenika/zenika-career-paths-framework/resources/HowToStart.md

 ## Process

-The CareerPath process can be setup in 4 distinct steps, depending of the personn and the objective you have.
+The CareerPath process can be setup in 4 distinct steps, depending of the teams and the objective you have.
  - the _auto-diagnostic_, the persons (helped by a faciliator) will fill theirs path according to their experience.
- - the _check with the reality_ , the persons (helped by someone who hae informations, facts, comming from the customers, colleagues, projects ...) with the manager (as example) will discuss if the auto-diagnostic match the others percetion.
-It's similar to all 360's approach.
+ - the _check with the reality_ , the persons (helped by someone who have informations, facts, inputs from the customers, colleagues, projects ...) with the manager (as example) will discuss if the auto-diagnostic match the facts.
+We can compare this step to the 360's approach.
- - _Define the target_, the personns will define their next steps, were they want to make progress, what they want to explore.
+ - _Define the target_, the personns will define their next steps, where they want to make progress, what they want to explore.
- - _Make the plan_ , he personnes will define (with manager, HR,...) to steps to reach their personnal target.
+ - _Make the plan_ , the personns will define (with manager, HR,...) to steps to reach their personnal targets.

 All the steps requires specific skill to help the personne in this path:
 - In the _auto_diagnostic_, the challenge is to define your position relatively to others.
 The exercise is difficult, often the personn either under estimate their value, or over estimate it.